-If you are looking for one colander that can both strain spaghetti and fine foods like rice, this colander for you.
+If you are looking for one colander that can both strain spaghetti and fine foods like rice, this colander is for you.
 It's made of stainless steel that won't rust and is heavy duty so you'll have this gadget for the long haul.
-Though, you may want to purchase more than one, as several buyers mentioned they love it more than their plastic versions.
+You may even want to purchase more than one, as several buyers mentioned they love it more than their plastic versions.
 The holes are tiny which prevents small grains from falling through but also helps drain water faster and more efficiently.
 When you're all done cooking you can throw this in the dishwasher for cleaning.

 Best Pot Straining: Kitchen Gizmo Snap 'N Strain Clip On Silicone Colander

 Small size is easy to store